 Overall: despite being mass produced, I found L.A.
 Cetto wine to be very drinkable.
 I was also pleasantly surprised how the winery had managed to achieve a relatively small, boutique feel that was pretty cute.
 I was less pleasantly surprised that the entire tour was conducted in Spanish with no English translation available.
 Fortunately, one of the ladies on my tour spoke both fluent Spanish and English and was able to fill in the gaps.
 During the tasting, the L.A.
 Cetto guide answered my questions in English so I could at least understand what I was trying.

-The vibe at Baron Balche, the second stop on my wine tasting in Ensenada, was a world apart from L.A.
+The vibe at Baron Balche, the second stop, was a world apart from L.A.
 Cetto.
 The tour was conducted in English (a language spoken by everybody on the tour) and only had 7 people tasting at the same time instead of the 30-odd people at L.A.
 Cetto.

 The tour was pretty brief, but let’s be honest, if you’ve seen one wine barrel, you’ve seen them all.
 The most interesting part was the wine tasting, which took place in the winery’s subterranean cave and took me back to that time I decided to live in a troglodyte cave house in France one winter.
 But that’s another story.